-The present study was conducted to control euglenophytes bloom for achieving better fish production using duckweed and lime in aquaculture ponds.
-The highest fish production which was obtained from duckweed and lime treated ponds indicates that the use of duckweed and lime are sustainable in controlling euglenophytes bloom, maintaining water quality and in achieving enhanced fish production.
+The present study was conducted to control euglenophytes bloom for getting better fish production using duckweed and lime in aquaculture ponds.
+The highest fish production was obtained from duckweed and lime treated ponds indicates the use of duckweed and lime are sustainable in controlling euglenophytes bloom, maintaining water quality and in getting enhanced fish production.

 The water quality parameters such as water temperature (°C), transparency (cm), dissolved oxygen (mg/L), pH, total alkalinity (mg/L), PO4-P (mg/L), NO3-N (mg/L) and chlorophyll-a contents of the experimental ponds were within the productive ranges and there was no abrupt change in any parameters of the pond water during the tenure of experiment (Table 1).
-Within limit, productive ranges of such water quality parameters have also been observed by a number of other authors (Dewan et al., 1991; Wahab et al., 1995; Kohinoor et al., 1998; Haque et al., 1998; Uddin et al., 2007; Chowdhury et al., 2008).
+Within limit productive ranges of such water quality parameters have also been observed by a number of other authors (Dewan et al., 1991; Wahab et al., 1995; Kohinoor et al., 1998; Haque et al., 1998; Uddin et al., 2007; Chowdhury et al., 2008).

-A total number of 33 genera (Table 2) of phytoplanktons belonging Euglenophyceae (3), Cyanophyceae (9), Bacillariophyceae (5) and Chlorophyceae (16) were recorded in the present study which strongly agrees with Kohinoor (2000) who recorded 34 genera phytoplankton belonging to Euglenophyceae, Cyanophyceae, Bacillariophyceae and Chlorophyceae.
-More or less similar numbers of genera were recorded in the plankton population in the ponds of Bangladesh Agricultural University campus (Dewan et al., 1991; Wahab et al., 1995; Kohinoor et al., 1998).
-The mean abundance of total phytoplankton (Fig. 1) was significantly higher in T4 (32.42 $\pm$ 2.25 x 10 cells/L), followed by T1 (27.39 $\pm$ 5.36 x 10 cells/L), T2 (16.95 $\pm$ 7.24 x 10 cells/L) (13.85) $\pm$ 7.58 Phytoplankton abundance in aquaculture ponds were recorded in some other studies ranging from 2.0 - 8.0 x 10 cells/L (Dewan et al., 1991), to 9.26 -16.03 x 10 cells/L (Wahab et al., 1991) and 10.70 - 50.65 x 10 cells/L (Haque et al., 1998).
-The higher abundance of phytoplankton in the present study might be due to regular application of fertilizers.
+A total number of 33 genera (Table 2) of phytoplankton belonging to Euglenophyceae (3), Cyanophyceae (9), Bacillariophyceae (5) and Chlorophyceae (16) were recorded in the present study which strongly agrees with Kohinoor (2000) who recorded 34 genera phytoplankton belonging to Euglenophyceae, Cyanophyceae, Bacillariophyceae and Chlorophyceae.
+More or less similar numbers of genera were recorded in the plankton population in the ponds of Bangladesh Agricultural University Campus (Dewan et al., 1991;

-The mean abundance of euglenophytes $(17.62 \times 10^4 \text{ cells/L})$ was significantly higher inT4 (Fig. 3).
-On the other hand, euglenophytes showed monthly variations
+Wahab et al., 1995; Kohinoor et al., 1998).
+The mean abundance of total phytoplankton (Fig. 1) was significantly higher in T4 (32.42 \pm 2.25 x 104 cells/L), followed by T1 (27.39 \pm 5.36 x 104 cells/L), T2 (16.95 \pm 7.24 x 104 cells/L) \pm (13.85)7.58 Phytoplankton abundance in aquaculture ponds were recorded in some other studies ranged from 2.0 - 8.0 x 105 cells/L (Dewan et al., 1991), $9.26 - 16.03 \times 10^4$ cells/L (Wahab et al., 1991) and 10.70 - $50.65 \times 10^4 \text{ cells/L}$ (Haque et al., 1998).
+The higher abundance of phytoplankton in the present study might be due to regular application of fertilizer.

-(Fig. 4) and peaked during the August.
+The abundance of mean euglenophytes (17.62 x 104 cells/L) was significantly higher in T4 (Fig. 3).
+On the other hand, euglenophytes showed monthly variations (Fig. 4) and peaked during the August.
 The higher densities of euglenophytes in August might be due to comparatively higher water temperature (30 °C), acidic environment (pH around 6.5) and higher concentrations of nutrients (NO3-N and PO4-P).
-Kant and observed Kachroo (1977)that maximum development of euglenophytes were in March and September.
+Kant and Kachroo (1977) observed that maximum development of euglenophytes were in March September.
 Most species of Euglena and Phacus can grow at high degrees of organic pollution (Tripathi and Sukla, 1993), high temperature and acidic environment (Olaveson et al., 1989; Xavier et al., 1991; Zakrys and Walne, 1994; Olaveson et al., 2000), at high organic loading rates (Phang and Ong, 1988).
-Higher numbers of euglenoid recorded when species were water temperature, nutrient values and BOD were high (Nwanknwo, 1995; Perniel et al., 1998).
+Higher number of euglenoid species were recorded when water temperature, nutrient values and BOD were high (Nwanknwo, 1995; Perniel et al., 1998).
 On the other hand, the lower cell density (Fig. 3) of euglenophytes was observed in the lime and duckweed treated ponds (T3) which might be due to alkaline pH and nutrient absorption by the duckweed.
-This result indicated that duckweed and lime are important to euglenophytes bloom control in aquaculture ponds.
+This result indicated that duckweed and lime are important to control euglenophytes bloom in aquaculture ponds.